In-app Workflow Builder

 How It Works

-1. Your customers connect apps — Using the integration catalog, customers connect their accounts in external apps.
+1. Tenants connect apps — Using the Integration Catalog, tenants connect their accounts.

-2. They build workflows — Using your workflow builder UI, customers create automation workflows with triggers and actions.
+2. They build workflows — Using your workflow builder UI, tenants create automations with triggers and actions.

-3. Membrane provides the building blocks — Event triggers, actions, and data schemas from connected apps are available through the Membrane API.
+3. Membrane provides building blocks — Event triggers, actions, and data schemas from connected apps are available through the API.

-4. Your app executes workflows — When triggers fire, your app orchestrates the workflow execution using Membrane actions.
+4. Your app executes workflows — When triggers fire, your app orchestrates the steps using Membrane actions.

 Key Components